Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Aftermath and Historical Accounts

-In sum, the Battle of Jena-Auerstedt not only solidified Napoleon’s reputation as a master tactician but also redefined the nature of European warfare, signaling a new era of military organization and strategy.
+In conclusion, the Battle of Jena-Auerstedt not only confirmed Napoleon’s genius but also changed the face of European warfare.

 The Battle of Marengo